 What is Hair Transplantation

 The most common and most reliable surgical treatment for hair loss is hair transplantation.
-Nearly 300,000 procedures are performed annually in United States.
-The basis for hair transplantation is that when hair is taken from donor areas where hair continues to be abundant, such as the back of the head and is planted in areas of hair loss, the transplanted hair will take on the characteristics of the donor area and will continue to grow.
+Nearly 300,000 procedures are performed annually in the United States.
+The basis for hair transplantation is that when hair is taken from donor areas where the hair continues to be abundant, such as the back of the head and is planted in areas of hair loss, the transplanted hair will take on the characteristics of the donor area and will continue to grow.
 Now, Automated Hair Transplantation is the latest, fastest and less invasive surgery.

 Automated Hair Transplantation

 Automated Hair Transplantation is an Automated Follicular Unit Extraction (F.U.E) technique.
 It is a robot using micro-instruments to remove follicular units, which makes surgery simpler, faster, and less debilitating for the patient, with more convincing aesthetic results.
 The hairs taken are immediately sucked up into a sterile catheter and transferred to a small hand-piece that pushes the hair into a small reception orifice by simple pressure.

 No visible scars

 Little or no post-operative pain

 Patient can choose the number of hairs transplanted per session

 Quality of follicular units taken is guaranteed, together with optimal vascularisation and growth